I have a paper application form from previous years. Can I use it?

 - Artist Statement - A one page statement describing the 10 images you have included with your application.
 Please be sure to include your name on this document.
 Please use the following format for the file name: LastNameArtistStatement.docx

 - Image Identification List - This list must include your name, the image number corresponding to the digital file (see how to name digital images files below), the year the work was executed, title, dimensions and medium used for each image.
 (For example, John Smith, image # 1, 2010, Abstraction, 20 x 30 inches, oil on canvas.)
 This list must correspond to the images that you are submitting.
 (For example, the first item on this list should be the identifying information for digital image 1 that you are submitting.)
 Please use the following format for the file name: LastNameImageList.docx

-- Digital Images 1 through 10 - The Foundation will only accept images of work completed within the past 10 years.
-Do not include maquettes, proposed work or other unfinished work with your submission.
+Digital Images 1 through 10 - The Foundation will only accept images of work completed within the past 10 years.
+Do not include maquettes, proposed work, or other unfinished work with your submission.
 Please note that the Foundation does not fund or accept work that contains live animals.
 Work done with others cannot be included unless applying as a collaboration.
 Two of the ten submitted images can be used to show detail, another view of the work, or exhibition/installation views.
 The other eight images must be of separate, individual works.
 We do not accept multiple views of work within individual slides.
-EACH IMAGE MUST BE FORMATTED AS A JPEG AND MUST BE EXACTLY 2100 PIXELS ON THE LONGEST DIMENSION, 300 DPI.
+EACH IMAGE MUST BE FORMATTED AS A JPEG AND MUST BE EXACTLY 2100 PIXELS ON THE LONGEST DIMENSION AND 96 OR 72 DPI.
 Please select the highest quality and least compression possible for each image.
 Each image must use the following format for the file name: YourLastName_YourFirstName_No.jpg (example Smith_John_1.jpg).
 Do not include identifying information on the image itself.
 Please note that your images will be projected on a large overhead screen and will be viewed in sets of two in the order that you number them.